 2. Talk with the signer to help make sure they are alert and aware.

-Having a short conversation with the signer can help put him or her at ease.
-It can also help you gauge the patient’s awareness.
+Having a short conversation with the signer can help put him or her at ease and gauge their awareness.
 Ask questions about the patient’s interests, current events, or any other topics that require some measure of understanding in order to respond.

 A good way of gauging a signer’s awareness is to simply have them repeat back to you what it is they are signing.
 If they are unable to do so, this may be a sign that they are not aware, and simply going through the motions.

-If the patient’s family or caregivers are present, be on the lookout for any signs that might indicate that they are coercing the patient to sign the paperwork, especially if they have any vested interest in the documents being signed, such as a financial power of attorney.
+If the patient’s family or caregivers are present, look for any signs that they are coercing the patient to sign the paperwork, especially if they have a vested interest in the documents being signed, such as a financial power of attorney.

 In some cases, just taking the time to introduce yourself and explaining your role as a Notary first may help put an older signer at ease.
 However, if you have a reasonable concern about the signer’s awareness and willingness, you should halt the notarization at once and record in your journal the reason for stopping the notarization.